How Microsoft’s technologies can help UK police prepare for the future of law enforcement.

 UK Policing will need to adopt a cloud-first approach towards all of its current ICT estate to ensure the best security standards in the future.

 One of the key NEP goals is to develop a National Management Centre that will secure infrastructure and assets, monitor participating police forces and help mitigate information security risks.
 It will provide centralised security monitoring and response co-ordination, so forces are forewarned and able to identify the possibility of cyber-attack, insider threat and data-loss.

 As part of the Microsoft 365 technology stack, solutions such as Azure Advanced Threat Protection, Data Loss Prevention and multi-factor authentication are all important tools that could be utilised as part of a holistic security approach.

 Realising the future of UK policing is no small task, and it brings with it a myriad of complications.
 But by taking advantage of the latest technologies the police can transform themselves into a force to be reckoned with, and Microsoft 365’s secure and collaborative focus naturally lends itself to addressing many of the challenges presented by Vision 2025.

-Get your questions answered about the security and privacy tools available within Microsoft 365 by attending our free monthly roundtable session or register for our upcoming Microsoft technology update webinar to get the latest on new identity and security capabilities.
+Next, download our Vision 2025 e-Guide or register for our upcoming Microsoft technology update webinar to get the latest on new identity and security capabilities.

 Envision a secure future, with appropriate data protection and breach response plans.Apply for free workshop